OffirLupo/CooperativeBinding/README.md

 second step is averaging repeats using the function mean_of_repeats2.m.

-**These norm files (average of repeats) are also found in the folder normMatFiles** genomic tracks (normalized for read count) are found in this repository and can be loaded directly using the function loadMatFiles.m save this combined mat struct in a subfolder (e.g, Data_structs/checData.mat)
+**These norm files (average of repeats) are also found in the folder normMatFiles** genomic tracks (normalized for read count) are found in this repository and can be loaded directly using the function loadMatFiles.m.

+save this combined mat struct in a subfolder (e.g, Data_structs/checData.mat)

 Several functions in this repository, e.g., cbrewer.m and  joyPlot.m were taken from Matlab File Exchange.